team-apollo/apollo/README.md

 apollo.db.schema=>
 ```

-You should now have a database located at spazzer.db
+You should now have a database located at apollo.db

 #### adding a directory(mount) for scanning